 Using TextMate Bundles

 Projects can contain file types unknown to RubyMine.
-While RubyMine comes with the built-in support for many programming and scripting languages, you might want to have syntax highlighting for the project-specific languages.
-For example, a project can contain a shell script, or Perl; a configuration file can exist in a project for the infrastructure automation purposes.
-If you want to have syntax highlighting for these cases, use the powerful RubyMine's integration with the text editor TextMate.
+While RubyMine comes with the built-in support for many programming and scripting languages.
+If you want to have syntax highlighting for the project-specific languages, use the powerful RubyMine's integration with the text editor TextMate.

 Make sure that:

 Before you start working with TextMate Bundles, make sure that the TextMate bundle support plugin is enabled.
 The plugin is bundled with RubyMine and is activated by default.
-If the plugin is not activated, enable it on the Plugins page of the Settings/Preferences Dialog as described in Managing plugins.
+If the plugin is not activated, enable it on the Plugins page of the Settings/Preferences dialog (Ctrl+Alt+S) as described in Managing plugins.

-Suppose you want RubyMine to highlight syntax of the Shell Script files.
-For this purpose, you have already downloaded the Shell Script TextMate Bundle.
+Suppose you want RubyMine to highlight syntax of the OCaml files.
+For this purpose, you have already downloaded the OCaml TextMate Bundle.
 It now resides on your hard disk, and you only have to import this bundle into RubyMine.

 Once a TextMate bundle is added, RubyMine provides syntax highlighting for the file types registered with the bundle.
-Here's a sample script that uses the Shell Script TextMate bundle we've cloned earlier:
+Here's a sample OCaml code fragment that uses the TextMate bundle we've added earlier: